WasmEdge/docs/docs/embed/c/externref.md

 }
 ```

-In the host function which would access the object by reference, users can use the `WasmEdge_ValueGetExternRef` API to retrieve the reference to the object, and the reference is a functor.
+In the host function, which would access the object by reference, users can use the `WasmEdge_ValueGetExternRef` API to retrieve the reference to the object, which is a functor.

 ```cpp
 // Modify the `ExternSquare` in the above tutorial.